microprediction/microprediction/README.md

 # microprediction [docs](https://microprediction.github.io/microprediction/) and [prize money](https://www.microprediction.org/leaderboard.html) ![deploy](https://github.com/microprediction/microprediction/workflows/deploy/badge.svg)
-If you would to see how *easy* it is to wield a *new kind of options market*, for prediction of whatever you want, see the [docs](https://microprediction.github.io/microprediction/) and, therein, observe that you can receive live [help](https://microprediction.github.io/microprediction/meet.html) getting started on Fridays, or in the [slack channel](https://microprediction.github.io/microprediction/slack.html).
+Because:

  - Markets are better at short-horizon prediction than models ([discuss](https://www.linkedin.com/posts/petercotton_tldr-activity-6983896509490610176-JTJB?utm_source=share&utm_medium=member_desktop))

+If you would to see how *easy* it is to wield a *new kind of options market* for prediction of whatever you want, see the [docs](https://microprediction.github.io/microprediction/) and, therein, observe that you can receive live [help](https://microprediction.github.io/microprediction/meet.html) getting started on Fridays, or in the [slack channel](https://microprediction.github.io/microprediction/slack.html).

  - The microprediction platform makes it [pretty trivial](https://microprediction.github.io/microprediction/publish.html) to initiate your own bespoke market.
  - [Many algorithms](https://www.microprediction.org/leaderboard.html) already competing elsewhere will ensure minimal efficiency.
  - Many more will do so in the future.
 Anyone can [launch a new algorithm](https://microprediction.github.io/microprediction/predict.html) using anything they like in the Julia, R or Python [ecosystem](https://www.microprediction.com/blog/popular-timeseries-packages).